-In October of 2016, the largest cord blood bank in Australia, Cell Care, announced that it was acquiring the largest cord blood bank in Canada, Insception Lifebank.
-This is part of a larger trend occurring within the cord blood banking industry, which is the trend of maturation and consolidation.
+The largest cord blood bank in Australia, Cell Care, has announced that it is acquiring the largest cord blood bank in Canada, Insception Lifebank.
+This acquisition is part of a larger trend occurring within the cord blood banking industry, which is the trend of maturation and consolidation.

 Over the past five years, the cord blood and tissue marketplace has undergone substantial consolidation.
 One major event was the acquisition of the United States’ largest cord blood, Cord Blood Registry (CBR), by AMAG Pharmaceuticals for $700M in March of 2015.
 Previously, ViaCord had been acquired by the multinational company PerkinElmer in October 2007 for $300M.

 The merger of Cell Care and Insception Lifebank is a powerful move, because it will create one of the ten largest cord blood banks worldwide, with more than 100K cord blood and tissue units in storage.
 It will also promote clinical trial and R&D activity between the two companies.